buley/personal/src/content/action.md

 - I challenge everything—tradition, authority, and my own limits
 - I refine constantly—growth is non-negotiable
 - I leave behind more than I take—I build systems that last

+> *"Action is the antidote to despair." — Joan Baez*

 I don't just think this—I live it.